Giant panda: In captivity

 In the 1970s, gifts of giant pandas to American and Japanese zoos formed an important part of the diplomacy of the People's Republic of China, as it marked some of the first cultural exchanges between China and the West.
 This practice has been termed "panda diplomacy".
 By 1984, however, giant pandas were no longer given as gifts.
 Instead, China began to offer giant pandas to other nations only on 10-year loans for a fee of up to US$1,000,000 per year and with the provision that any cubs born during the loan are the property of China.
 As a result of this change in policy, nearly all the giant pandas in the world are owned by China, and individuals and all cubs leased to foreign zoos are eventually returned to China.
 As of 2022, Xin Xin at the Chapultepec Zoo in Mexico City, was the last living descendant of the gifted giant pandas.

-Since 1998, because of a WWF lawsuit, the United States Fish and Wildlife Service only allows US zoos to import a panda if the zoo can ensure China channels more than half of its loan fee into conservation efforts for giant pandas and their habitat.
-In May 2005, China offered a breeding pair to Taiwan.
-The issue became embroiled in cross-Strait relations – due to both the underlying symbolism and technical issues such as whether the transfer would be considered "domestic" or "international" or whether any true conservation purpose would be served by the exchange.
-A contest in 2006 to name the pandas was held in the mainland, resulting in the politically charged names Tuan Tuan and Yuan Yuan (from 团圆 (團圓, reunion), implying reunification).
+Since 1998, because of a WWF lawsuit, the United States Fish and Wildlife Service only allows US zoos to import a giant panda if the zoo can ensure China channels more than half of its loan fee into conservation movement efforts for giant pandas and their habitat.
+In May 2005, China offered a breeding pair to Taiwan; this issue became embroiled in cross-Strait relations – due to both the underlying symbolism and technical issues such as whether the transfer would be considered "domestic" or "international" or whether any true conservation purpose would be served by the exchange.
+A contest in 2006 to name the pandas was held in the mainland, resulting in the politically charged names Tuan Tuan and Yuan Yuan, from 团圆 (團圓, reunion), implying reunification.
 China's offer was initially rejected by Chen Shui-bian, then President of Taiwan.
-However, when Ma Ying-jeou assumed the presidency in 2008, the offer was accepted and the pandas arrived in December of that year.
+However, when Ma Ying-jeou assumed the presidency in 2008, the offer was accepted and the giant pandas arrived in December 2006.

 In the 2020s, certain "celebrity pandas" have gained a cult following amongst internet users, with dedicated fan accounts existing to keep tabs on the animals.
-Known as "giant panda fever" or "panda-monium", individual pandas are known to get billions of views and engagements on social media, as well as product lines specifically emulating them.
-At Chengdu Research Base of Giant Panda Breeding, certain of these "celebrity pandas" are known to garner hours-long lines specifically to see them.
+Known as "giant panda fever" or "panda-monium", individual giant pandas get billions of views and engagements on social media, as well as product lines specifically emulating them.
+At Chengdu Research Base of Giant Panda Breeding, certain of these "celebrity pandas" garner hours-long lines specifically to see them.